cedeerwe/trapify/README.md

 ```
 [In theory](https://comfyengine.org/book/releasing/) it should also be possible to use `trunk serve`, but [WASM has FPS issues](https://github.com/darthdeus/comfy/issues/100).

+UPDATE: `trunk serve` now works using a hack.
+Also, the game is available to play on [github-pages](https://cedeerwe.github.io/trapify/).
+Note that it is currently optimized for PC, not for mobile.

 ## TODO:

 ### v0.1